Look It Up: Bilingual Dictionaries Improve Neural Machine Translation: Abstract

 \section{Abstract}

 Despite advances in neural machine translation (NMT) quality, rare words continue to be problematic.
 For humans, the solution to the rare-word problem has long been dictionaries, but dictionaries cannot be straightforwardly incorporated into NMT.
 In this paper, we describe a new method for ``attaching'' dictionary definitions to rare words so that the network can learn the best way to use them.
-We demonstrate improvements of up to 3.1 BLEU using bilingual dictionaries and up to 0.7 BLEU using monolingual source-language dictionaries.
+We demonstrate improvements of up to 1.8 BLEU using bilingual dictionaries.